Hi,

 - 2020-2022: Two part-time positions at the University of Neuchâtel (Switzerland):

-- Coordinator of the previously named Doctoral Program in Organismal Biology: administrative support and counseling for 80 PhD students, organization of 20 workshops per year, logistic and budgeting of the program.
+- Coordinator of the previously named Doctoral Program in Organismal Biology: administrative support and counseling for 80 PhD students, organization of 20 workshops per year.

-- Coordinator of Advanced Education Programs in collaboration with the CABI institute : workshops organization, then, after COVID, administrative support for transforming the onsite MAS into 3 online CAS including new study program validation.
+- Coordinator of Advanced Education Programs: workshops organization and coordination for turning an onsite MAS into 3 online CAS including new study programs validation.

-- Coordinator of the previously named Doctoral Program in Organismal Biology: administrative support and counseling for 80 PhD students, organization of 20 workshops per year, logistic and budgeting of the program.
+- Coordinator of the previously named Doctoral Program in Organismal Biology: administrative support and counseling for 80 PhD students, organization of 20 workshops per year.

 - Since 2018: Managing this website Academiac.net.
 Advocating for soft skills training in academia, writing about careers and well-being for early career researchers.